axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    - Log in with user that MUST have permission to start all processes of your application (not only favorite processes) to avoid wrong migration.
    - Run ``MigrateUserFavoriteProcesses/migrateUserFavoriteProcesses.ivp`` to migrate all user favorite processes in your application.

-9. If you have taskItemDetailCustomPanelTop, taskItemDetailCustomPanelBottom customization, follow :ref:`How to override TaskItemDetail <customization-task-item-details>` to add custom widgets.
+9. If you have taskItemDetailCustomPanelTop and taskItemDetailCustomPanelBottom customization, follow :ref:`How to override TaskItemDetail <customization-task-item-details>` to add these custom widgets.

-   .. important:: If you want to keep current state of everything in Task Details Page, you must deactivate the portal setting ``APPLY_JSON_CONFIGURATION_FILE_FOR_TASK_DETAILS``.
-This Portal setting will be activated by default.

 Migrate 8.x to 9.1
 ------------------